vansh-121/Locksy/README.md

 ## 🔒 Security Notes

 ### 🛡️ Password Security
-- **Salted SHA-256 Hashing**: Passwords are hashed with unique cryptographic salts before storage
+- **SHA-256 Hashing**: Passwords are hashed before storage using industry-standard cryptography
-- **Rainbow Table Protection**: Each password gets a unique 128-bit random salt, preventing precomputed hash attacks
-- **No Plain Text Storage**: Your actual password is never stored, only the salted hash
+- **No Plain Text Storage**: Your actual password is never stored, only the hash
-- **Cryptographically Secure**: Uses `crypto.getRandomValues()` for true random salt generation
 - **Current Password Required**: To change password, you must enter your current password first
 - **No Administrative Bypass**: No way to change password without knowing current one
 - **First-Time Setup**: Only when no password exists can you set one without verification
 - **Secure Storage**: Password hashes stored locally using Chrome's secure storage API
 - **No External Transmission**: No data sent to external servers
-- **Backward Compatible**: Automatically upgrades legacy passwords to salted format

 ### 🎯 Tab Locking Security
 - **Password-Only Unlock**: Tabs can ONLY be unlocked by entering correct password